Pimpama, Queensland: Education

-Pimpama State School is a government primary (Prep-6) school for boys and girls at 9 Hotham Creek Road North.
+Pimpama State School is a government primary (Prep–6) school for boys and girls at 9 Hotham Creek Road North.
 In 2017, the school had an enrolment of 639 students with 48 teachers (42 full-time equivalent) and 24 non-teaching staff (13 full-time equivalent).
 It includes a special education program.

-Pimpama State Primary College is a government primary (Prep-6) school for boys and girls at Cunningham Drive North.
+Pimpama State Primary College is a government primary (Prep–6) school for boys and girls at Cunningham Drive North.
 In 2017, the school had an enrolment of 631 students with 40 teachers (38 full-time equivalent) and 22 non-teaching staff (12 full-time equivalent).
 It includes a special education program.

-Ormeau State School is a government primary (Prep-6) school for boys and girls at 29 Mirambeena Drive in the Canowindra estate.
+Ormeau State School is a government primary (Prep–6) school for boys and girls at 29 Mirambeena Drive in the Canowindra estate.
 In 2017, the school had an enrolment of 892 students with 65 teachers (55 full-time equivalent) and 27 non-teaching staff (20 full-time equivalent).
 It includes a special education program.

-Gainsborough State School is a government primary (Prep-6) school on the corner of Yawalpah Road and Gawthern Drive.
+Gainsborough State School is a government primary (Prep–6) school on the corner of Yawalpah Road and Gawthern Drive.
 In 2024, the school had an enrolment of 751 students with 51 teachers (48 full-time equivalent) and 31 non-teaching staff (24 full-time equivalent).
 The school is planned to cater for up to 1,200 students.

-King's Christian College is a private primary and high school (Pre-Prep to 12).
+King's Christian College is a private primary and high school (Pre–Prep to 12).
 It has one campus in Pimpama with two others at Reedy Creek and Logan Village.
 The Pimpama campus is at 198 Pimpama-Jacobs Well Road.

-Lutheran Ormeau Rivers District School is a private primary and secondary (Prep-12) school for boys and girls at 68 Mirambeena Drive.
+Lutheran Ormeau Rivers District School is a private primary and secondary (Prep–12) school for boys and girls at 68 Mirambeena Drive.
 In 2017, the school had an enrolment of 525 students with 37 teachers (35 full-time equivalent) and 26 non-teaching staff (19 full-time equivalent).

-Pimpama State Secondary College is a government secondary (7-12) school for boys and girls at Dixon Drive.
+Pimpama State Secondary College is a government secondary (7–12) school for boys and girls at Dixon Drive.
 In 2017, the school had an enrolment of 1,362 students with 103 teachers (100 full-time equivalent) and 46 non-teaching staff (38 full-time equivalent).
 It includes a special education.

 Transport

-The suburb is serviced by Queensland Rail City network through Ormeau railway station, also located in Canowindra, and is bisected by the M1 Motorway.
-An additional railway station at Pimpama is planned as part of the Cross River Rail project.
+Pimpama railway station opened on Monday 20 October 2025 as part of the Cross River Rail project.
+The suburb is serviced by the Queensland Rail City network and is bisected by the M1 Motorway.